Bill Linehan: Other matters

 In 2014, Linehan filed an ordinance that, if passed, would have repealed the 2012 rental inspection ordinance.
 That same year, he championed a proposal to rename South Boston's Branch Library for former Massachusetts Senate president William M. Bulger.
-This generated controversy due to Bulger's having had unrepentantly excercised personal loyalty towards his criminal boss brother Whitey Bulger.
+This generated controversy due to Bulger's having had unrepentantly exercised personal loyalty towards his criminal boss brother Whitey Bulger.
 Linehan also advocated for increased scrutiny and regulation of ridesharing companies such as Uber and Lyft.

 In 2015, Linehan co-sponsored an ordinance introduced by Councilor LaMattina that would require individuals and groups to obtain a permit from the Boston Public Works Department in order to work as street performers.
 The ordinance would have required individuals to require $40 permits.
 Groups of under two or three would be required to pay $40 per each performer, while groups of four or more would be required to pay $160.
 The ordinance would also have permitted the public works and police departments to decide which public areas prohibit performances, and would further allow the public works department to determine permissible times for performances in spaces.
 Linehan and LaMattina justified the ordinance citing an unnamed group breakdancers in the plaza outside of Faneuil Hall who they characterized as being loud and present at all-hours, and intimidating and bullying other performers out of using the same space.